quicwg/base-drafts/draft-ietf-quic-transport.md

 to ensure that late-arriving packets do not induce a response, such as those that are able to close the UDP socket, MAY end these states earlier to allow for faster resource recovery.
-Servers that retain an open socket for accepting new connections SHOULD NOT end the closing or draining states early.
+Servers that retain an open socket for accepting new connections SHOULD NOT end the closing or draining state early.

 Once its closing or draining state ends, an endpoint SHOULD discard all connection state.
 The endpoint MAY send a stateless reset in response to any